AlwaysLearning55/AlwaysLearning55.github.io/README.md

 ## Welcome!

-If you are reading this, you are either one of my professor, a prospective employer, or somehow you ended here.
+If you are reading this, you are either one of my professors, a prospective employer, or somehow you ended here.

 So, I want to stress that I started building this GitHub Page during the 2020 pandemic, with almost no knowledge of how this entire thing works.
 GitHub, CSS, Python, etc.